-Ple ase make your marks like this:  🗙
+Please make your marks like this:

-тні E BOARD OF DIRECTORS RECOMMENDS A VOTE:

-FOR ON PROPOSALS 1, 2 AND 3

-BOARD OF

-PROPOSAL YOUR VOTE DIRECTORS

-1. Election of Class II Director

-FOR WITHHOLD

-1.01 William Porteous FOR

-2. To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public FOR

-accounting firm for our fiscal year ending December 31, 2023

-3. To approve an amendment to our Restated Certificate of Incorporation to effect a reverse stock split of our outstanding Class A and Class B common stock at a reverse stock split ratio ranging FOR

-from any whole number between 1-for-2 and 1-for-50, subject to and as determined by our Board
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE: FOR ON PROPOSALS 1, 2 AND 3 PROPOSAL YOUR VOTE 1.
+Election of Class II Director 1.01 William Porteous AGAINST 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023 FOR To approve an amendment to our Restated Certificate of Incorporation to effect a reverse stock split of our outstanding Class A and Class B common stock at a reverse stock split ratio ranging from any whole number between 1-for-2 and 1-for-50, subject to and as determined by our Board of Directors FOR

-from any wh of Directors Note: In their discretion, the proxies are authorized to vote upon such other matters that may properly come before the meeting or any adjournment or postponement thereof.
+Note: In their discretion, the proxies are authorized to vote upon such other matters that may properly come before the meeting or any adjournment or postponement thereof.